 - Once the veggies are soft, break the tofu in chunks and add it to the mixture along with the seasonings.

-- Cook everything together, using your spatula to break up the tofu, until heated through.
+- Cook everything together, using your spatula to break up the tofu into crumbles, until heated through.

-- Remove the skillet from the heat and stir in the pesto, and enjoy.
+- Remove the skillet from the heat, stir in the pesto, and enjoy.

 This tofu scramble with vegan pesto is wonderful with a side of my favorite toasted vegan gluten-free sourdough from Bread SRSLY.
 Use code VEGGIESSAVETHEDAY for $5 off your first order.